 Changing Your Repayment Plan

-If you’ve decided that you definitely need to lower your monthly payment, then you’ll need to do the following steps:
+If you've decided that you definitely need to lower your monthly payment, then you'll need to do the following:

-- Step 1: Review your repayment options on SALT.
-Depending on the type of student loan you have, your options can vary.
+- Step 1: Review your repayment options.
+Depending on the type of student loan you have, your options may vary.
+If you need forms to apply for an income-driven repayment option, a repayment postponement option, or loan forgiveness, go to our easy-to-use forms page.

-- Step 2: Call your servicer: Your servicer may be able to make the change over the phone, or they may need additional information from you, such as a form.
+- Step 2: Call your loan servicer.
+They may be able to make the change for you over the phone—or you may need to fill out a form or take other steps to provide them with additional information.

 Not sure who your servicer is?
-Visit NSLDS and find all of your federal student loans information, including the name of your servicer.
+Visit the National Student Loan Data System (NSLDS®) to find all of your federal student loans information, including the name of your servicer.

 To come up with the numbers above, we used the following information: